 Intro 0% APR credit card

-There are credit cards that offer an introductory 0% APR for purchases and balance transfers for a set period of time.
+There are regular credit cards that offer an introductory 0% APR for purchases and balance transfers for a set period of time.
 After the introductory period ends, the card will have an APR based on your credit and other factors.

 If you’re able to pay off the amount you owe within the established time frame — which is usually somewhere between 12 and 21 months — you could finance your dental care interest-free.
 But you can end up paying interest on any portion of the balance you don’t manage to pay before the end of that period, or you could lose your intro rate if you don’t repay according to the card terms.
-And keep in mind that each intro APR offering can vary based on the lender and your credit.

-Some dentists may also offer the opportunity to apply for payment plans and in-house financing through third-party lenders.
+Some dentists may offer the opportunity to apply for payment plans and in-house financing through third-party lenders.
 The terms and details will vary based on each loan provider.
-Some lenders may offer loans that don’t require any money down or that has a low down payment.
+Some lenders may offer loans that don’t require any money down or that have a low down payment.
 And others may not require a credit check in order to be approved, but watch out for high APRs and fees.

 Can I get dental financing with bad credit?

 Your dental office may offer financing options, even if you don’t have good credit.
 Ask your dentist what options are available, how much interest you’ll be charged and whether they’ll check your credit.
+You may also still be eligible for some of the other options listed above, though the terms on the offers available may not be as favorable the lower your credit scores.

 But if you don’t qualify for affordable financing, it doesn’t necessarily mean you can’t get the dental treatment that you need.
+We have some alternatives to dental financing below.

 Alternatives to dental financing